hearsaycorp/normalize/doc/intro.rst

       Sloppy(anything=None, goes='', here=None)
       >>>

+However, you should be careful with this approach.
+Does it really make sense for the information about whether a value is present to be "in-band" with the value?
+In general, ``default=`` should be reserved for true default values, and not simply to avoid the ``AttributeError``.

-Beware that the value is assigned without consideration about whether it needs to be copied or not.
+Also beware that the value is assigned without consideration about whether it needs to be copied or not.
 For immutable value types like strings, integers, etc this is fine.
 For mutable lists, dictionaries, etc, it is likely to be a problem if you want to change the value after construction.
 An easy way around this is to supply a function that returns a new instance of the value:

   ::